hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/1307_conversations_and_interviews.md

 (*The Complete Works of Sister Nivedita*, Vol. I, p.
 118.)

-*Sister Nivedita's reminiscence of a conversation with Swami Vivekananda at the time she was learning the Kâli worship:*
+*Sister Nivedita's reminiscence of a conversation with Swami Vivekananda at the time she was learning the Kāli worship:*

 SISTER NIVEDITA: Perhaps, Swamiji, Kali is the vision of Shiva!
 Is She?